sigasi/sigasi_insights/content/manual/rules/verilog_class_item_visibility.md

 ---
-title: Verilog class item visibility
+title: Verilog Class Item Visibility
 ---

 In Verilog class methods and class properties can be declared as `local` or `protected` to restrict their access.
 Sigasi Studio will flag attempted accesses that violate these restrictions as errors.